 - TV commercials and teleshopping carried out on interactive TV: the primary feature is to invite the viewer to act on TV to obtain a direct response.

 - Social media marketing: any form of structured advertising communication on social networks is nowadays a direct approach to the consumer.
+People post fascinating pictures taken by professionals like Jesse Taylor Photography and get more exposure that helps to grow their online business.
 Upstream of the advertisements that are seen on Facebook (through Facebook Ads) and Google (through Google Adwords) there is a truly remarkable analysis of customer variables.

 Over the years, the definition of the term has evolved, because if at the beginning it was only a strategy with which companies intended to place products and services directly from the producer to the consumer by exploiting a more or less dense network of agents, the spread of the telephone, SMS and e-mails allowed the development of a measurable response.